 - DAT AA Minimum: 17

 - DAT TS Minimum: 17

-- Minimum of 90 semester hours completed at an accredited institution
+- Minimum of 60 semester (90 quarter) hours completed at an accredited institution

 Minimum GPA Exceptions: Candidates that do not meet the minimum GPA requirements but have a completed an advanced degree with a minimum of a 3.5 GPA or have a minimum GPA of a 3.5 in their last 45 hours of coursework may be considered for an interview.

 DAT PAT: 21.2

 5. Complete a Minimum of 40 Observation Hours